aiibe/aiibe/README.md

 # Hi there, I am Souk 👋

 Based in Lyon, I developed Javascript and React apps. </br>
-In 2021, I began to switch to TypeScript.
+In 2021, I began to switch to TypeScript, and never looked back!

 https://souksyp.com